 It does not matter what the preference rules actually are, as long as the namespaces are mutable.
 The above example is easily extended by adding A to N2 to show a symmetric error situation for a different precedence rule.

 If a language supports overloading of subprograms, the notion of same name used in the above example is extended to mean not only the same name, but also the same signature of the subprogram.
-For vulnerabilities associated with overloading and overriding, see subclauses 6.20 Identifier name reuse [YOW] and 6.41 Inheritance [RIP].
-In the context of namespaces, however, adding signature matching to the name binding process, merely extends the described problem from simple names to full signatures, but does not alter the mechanism or quality of the described vulnerability.
+For vulnerabilities associated with overloading and overriding, see 6.20 Identifier name reuse [YOW] and 6.41 Inheritance [RIP].
+In the context of namespaces, however, adding signature matching to the name binding activity, merely extends the described problem from simple names to full signatures, but does not alter the mechanism or quality of the described vulnerability.
 In particular, overloading does not introduce more ambiguity for binding to declarations in different name spaces.

 This vulnerability not only creates unintentional errors, but it also can be exploited maliciously, if the source of the application and of the namespaces is known to the aggressor and one of the namespaces is mutable by the attacker.